nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.auto_ack

     Default setting is enabled on all data pipes.

-    - `True` enables transmitting automatic acknowledgment packets for all data pipes.
-      The CRC (cyclic redundancy checking) is enabled (for all transmissions) automatically by the nRF24L01 if this attribute is enabled for any data pipe (see also `crc` attribute).
+A valid input is:

-    - `False` disables transmitting automatic acknowledgment packets for all data pipes.
-The `crc` attribute will remain unaffected when disabling this attribute for any data pipes.
+    - A `bool` to enable (`True`) or disable (`False`) transmitting automatic acknowledgment packets for all data pipes.
     - A `list` or `tuple` containing booleans or integers |per_data_pipe_control| If any index's value is less than 0 (a negative value), then the pipe corresponding to that index will remain unaffected.